nicholsbp/forcepasschangehome/README.md

 # forcepasschangehome
-Set "password expired" flag on a Windows Home User Account
+Bypass restrictions present in "home" windows edition and set the "must change password" flag on a user account.